bythreedu

 Finding Your Visual Voice

 Analyzing photographers whose work moves you.
-Identifying patterns across your own 16 weeks of images.
+Identifying patterns across your own work throughout the course.
 What do your strongest frames have in common?

 Final Critique & Next Steps